 Organizations don’t get results, it’s the individual people working together in alignment who create success.
 In any work environment, team effectiveness requires good communication.
 Even in traditional, in-person work environments, teams can get bogged down in conflicts that result in subpar workflow, talent turnover, and even poor customer/client service.
 With remote or hybrid work environments, team communication and work performance challenges can be exacerbated by distance.

 As some leaders already know, DISC profiles and Team Wheels can dramatically enhance the team learning curve and open up communications.
 When team members and leaders have greater self-awareness and an understanding of other styles, they can learn to adapt for greater effectiveness.
 For example, when a team member is more fast-paced and extroverted, others can learn to give them the highlights quickly before losing their attention.
 When approaching another team member who is more analytical, they will know to send them facts and data in advance of a meeting in order to make their discussion time more productive, and also to allow time to listen and answer questions.
-(To learn more about DISC behavioural styles, feel free to download a complimentary summary here.)
+(To learn more about DISC behavioural styles here.)

 With more than half of employees on the lookout for a new job, the post-pandemic war for talent is real.
 The fact that people tend to quit their manager more than they quit the organization highlights just how crucial the role of a manager is for engagement and retention.
 Today, in a world of remote hiring and remote work, there are some workers who have never even met colleagues or their bosses in the flesh.
 But live or virtual, managers at all levels are now the most direct link between the talent and the organizational culture.
 Organizations with poorly equipped managers will drive higher turnover and find themselves losing the talent war.